ECON 366 — Energy Economics

 Column / bar plots

 For these data, there are many pieces of project-level data, and so it’s best to think about a graph type that works well for these types of data: column or bar plots.
-With ggplot
+With ggplot, we use geom_col to make these sorts of graphs.
+Let’s start with a basic plot for production (cleaned_crude_bitumen_at_rcp_barrels) from mining projects last year:

-ggplot(os_data %>% filter(mine,reporting_year==2022),
+ggplot(os_data %>% filter(mine,reporting_year==2023),

 aes(project_name,production/365/1000))+